256dpi/fire/README.md

 ### Filter

 Simple fields can be annotated with the `fire:"filter"` struct tag to allow filtering using the `/foos?filter[field]=bar` query parameter.
 All filterable fields need to specify the `bson:"field"` struct tag as well.

+### Sorting

+Simple fields can be annotated wit the `fire:"filter"` struct tag to allow sorting using the `/foos?sort=field` or `/foos?sort=-field` query parameter.
+All sortable fields need to specify the `bson:"field"` struct tag as well.

 ### To One Relationships